 Children’s Day

-Children’s Day is a day that’s observed by many different countries all over the world on various dates throughout the year.
+Children’s Day is a day observed by many different countries all over the world on various dates throughout the year.
 It was first celebrated in Turkey on April 23, 1920, and an international day called International Children’s Day was proclaimed during the World Conference on Child Welfare in Geneva in 1925.

 In many countries, the day has been celebrated on the 1st of June since 1950.
 In the United States, the date of this holiday has changed over time.
 During the administrations of U.S. Presidents George H.W.
 Bush and Bill Clinton, the holiday was celebrated on the 8th of October.